 Clip the excess cuticle skin using the manicure scissor.
 Cut only that portion not including the entire cuticle as it will cause infection.
 To remove dead skin or dirt underneath each fingernail, use the opposite, pointed end of the cuticle remover.

 You can now buff your nails with the nail buffer.
 This procedure helps remove excess natural oils to make the nail polish last longer.
 Do the buffing carefully to avoid chipping and splitting of nails.
 Wash hands so as to remove remaining oils and cuticles then dry nails thoroughly.
 Apply cuticle oil to let the nails dry faster and protect them from infection as well.

 From the five steps mentioned on how to remove nail cuticles, you can consider all other tips that will keep the process safe.
 Sterilize the cuticle pusher and cuticle scissors after every use.
 Do not cut cuticles unless they are loose or at risk to infection.
-If you need to cut them, do it but not so deeply into the nail bed because this can cause infection.
-After cutting the cuticle, you can apply either false nails or a nail hardener to protect remaining cuticles.
+If you need to cut them, do it but not so deep into the nail bed because this can cause infection.
+After cutting the cuticle, you can apply either false nails or a nail hardener to protect the remaining cuticles.

 How often should you push cuticles back?